Persian Gulf Complex: Description

 The facility has space for 2,500 stores covering 500000 m2.

-The complex includes the Burj Fars International, a 262-room hotel, an indoor and outdoor swimming pool, tennis court, convention centre and a helipad.
+The complex includes the Fars Tower International, a 262-room hotel, an indoor and outdoor swimming pool, tennis court, convention centre and a helipad.
 In addition, there are two amusement parks at the mall, an outdoor amusement park called Iran Land, covering 37000 m2, and an indoor amusement park covering 28000 m2 with video games, a bowling alley and a 3-story billiard hall.
 The mall also has six 240-seat cinema.
 A 14000 m2 Carrefour Hypermarket is also located within the mall.
 The complex has four floors of parking space that can accommodate a total of 5,500 vehicles.

 Management

 The Persian Gulf Complex is managed by Royal Star International (Setareh Trading Complex).